urbanjost/M_starpac/README.md

                                      <3-2>
 1and Tsang [1984].
 The same pseudo-random numbers (to within final  round-off error) will  be generated  on all  computers with  at least  32 binary  digits available for  representing integers.
-The code  was writen  by Boisvert  and
+The code was written  by Boisvert  and